Creed C. Hammond: National Guard Bureau

 From 1922 to 1925 Hammond served as Assistant to the National Guard Bureau Chief (then called the Militia Bureau) and Chief of the Finance Division.
 In 1925 Hammond was appointed Chief of the Militia Bureau and promoted to major general.

 Later career

 Hammond served as Militia Bureau Chief until 1929.
 Initial reports indicated that he was likely to be appointed to another term, which was favored by 46 of 48 state governors, who were empowered to make a recommendation to the President under the 1920 National Defense Act.
 However, Secretary of War James W. Good announced the adoption of a "rotation policy" for high level assignments, and Hammond left the post when his term expired.

 After retiring from the military, Hammond accepted appointment as Auditor General of the territorial government in the Philippines, where he served until 1933.

 Retirement and death

 In retirement Hammond resided in Portland.
-He died in Portland on April 2, 1940, and was buried at Portland's Lincoln Memorial Park, Section Vista, Lot 426, Grave # 1.
+He died in Portland on April 2, 1940, and was buried at Portland's Lincoln Memorial Park.